ExxistanceDC/Segagaga-English-Translation/README.md

 All of that being said, the real credit belongs to Exxistance and the rest of the team who worked so tirelessly to see their vision through to completion.
 While this English translation patch release for Segagaga isn’t absolutely perfect, it’s very, very good, and there’s a saying: don’t let perfect be the enemy of good.
 There are a few minor text alignment issues here and there, as well as a limitation for maximum number of characters printed per line in a dialogue box.
 I’d love to carve out a whole bunch of free time someday in the future to fix all of these, but honestly the prospect of doing such isn’t great.
-Until then, from the bottom of my heart, I want to thank the Segaga translation patch team, and I hope all of you, the players, enjoy experiencing it in English for the very first time.
+Until then, from the bottom of my heart, I want to thank the Segagaga translation patch team, and I hope all of you, the players, enjoy experiencing it in English for the very first time.

 </blockquote>